Abdulmumin1/onlocal/README.md

 # onlocal

-Expose your local development server to the internet securely via tunnels.
+Expose your local development server to the internet securely via a web socket tunnel.

 ![onlocal.dev tunnel example in ghostty terminal](https://rawcontent.dearfutureself.me/portfolio/Screenshot%202025-11-23%20at%2021.32.33.png)